JeloRisk/ML-Skill-Test/README.md

 1. Clone the repository.
 2. Install the dependencies using `npm install`.
+3. Please rename ".env.sample" to .env for environment setup
-3. Run the project with `ionic serve`.
+4. Run the project with `ionic serve`.